butterops/butterops.github.io/content/community/faq.md

 ## How to Join?

-You can join us by sending an invite request on our slack workspace https://butterops.slack.com.
+You can join us by sending an invite request on our discord community https://discord.gg/hSx7Kcs6mN.
-Or, you can also click on this link [#our-slack-workspace](https://butterops.slack.com)
+Or, you can also click on this link [#our-discord](https://discord.gg/hSx7Kcs6mN)

 ## Are the services chargeable at some point?